 To create a VCD, use the Virtual CD Creation Wizard to upload or copy an ISO file to a storage device on the everRun system.
-Thereafter, you can boot from it (see "Booting from a Virtual CD" on page 220) to install a guest operating system or start a VM from a bootable recovery VCD..
+Thereafter, you can boot from it (see "Booting from a Virtual CD" on page 247) to install a guest operating system or start a VM from a bootable recovery VCD.
+You can also insert a VCD into a running VM (see "Inserting a Virtual CD" on page 246) to install software applications.

-r Notes: 1.
-You cannot use VCDs to install applications in virtual machine.
-If necessary, mount a network drive or ISO image in the guest operating system to access application media. i 2.
-Each VCD consumes disk space in the storage group in which it is stored.
-Unless you use a VCD on a regular basis, remove it when it is no longer needed.
-If you create a bootable VCD for installation, it must be a single CD or DVD.
+- 1. Each VCD consumes disk space in the storage group in which it is stored.
+Unless you use a VCD on a regular basis, remove it when it is no longer needed. - If you create a bootable VCD for installation, it must be a single CD or DVD.
 Multiple CDs or DVDs are not supported.